infracost/docs/docs/features/config_file.md

 Config file templates support a wide range of built-in functions to make it easy for you to write config files that work for your project structure.
 Below you'll find a list of supported functions with detailed examples.

+> Please be aware that the functions and examples provided are designed for a Unix-based system.
+If you are using Windows, make sure to adjust the path syntax accordingly.
+For instance, use backslashes `\` in paths as per Windows system requirements.

 #### Filepath functions

 Config file templates include the following functions to help you traverse your project structure: